Joachim Bohnesmusician (piano, live-electronic, percussion), studio-operator

 Seit 2010: Working as a mobile sound engineer for sound reinforcement and live recordings (2012 also in the wonderful Sendesaal Bremen).
 Assemblage of a modular synthesizer(MOTM)

-2015: Parting from the historic synths and beginning with clones of the "Buchla Series 200".
+2015: Parting from the historic synths - playing mainly clones of the "Buchla Series 200".

 Full functional capability of the studio.